Norwegian Wood

 Fifteen minutes of walking and I was sweaty enough to take off my

 thick cotton shirt and go with a T-shirt.
-Naoko had rolled the sleeves
+Naoko had rolled the

 of her light grey sweatshirt up to her elbows.
 It was nicely faded,